The Importance of Cyber Technologies in Government

+Protecting federal agencies from cyberattack is not an easy job, but an incredibly important one as more and more information goes digital.
 When you think about the mission of the federal government, agencies host the personal information of every man, woman and child in the country, financial data, information related to national security and nearly everything in between.
 The government presents a treasure trove of information that hackers want.

 Looking at Cyber Solutions

-While there are many different systems, they all have the same goal: To provide agencies visibility into what is happening on their networks and alert technology leaders of suspicious behavior.
+While there are many different systems they all have the same goal: To provide agencies visibility into what is happening on their computer networks and to alert technology leaders of suspicious behavior.

 Here are some popular forms of cybersecurity technology: